Posted by Nathalie Guinet 5556 Hits

 Event Technology: Fixed Radio Links

-ETSI, with the support of TC ATTM TM mWT (millimetre Wave Transmission), is organising the fifth ETSI mWT SDN (Software Defined Networking) Plugtests™ event, which will take place from 10 to 14 November 2025 at ETSI in Sophia Antipolis, France.
-This event is co-funded by the European Union (EU) and the European Free Trade Association (EFTA).
+ETSI, with the support of Technical Committee ATTM (Access, Terminals, Transmission and Multiplexing) Working Group TM mWT (Transmission & Multiplexing – millimetre Wave Transmission), organised the fifth ETSI mWT SDN (Software Defined Networking) Plugtests™ event, which took place from 10 to 14 November 2025 at ETSI in Sophia Antipolis, France.
+This event was co-funded by the European Union (EU) and the European Free Trade Association (EFTA).

-The format of the event will be lab tests conducted at ETSI.
+The format of the event was lab tests conducted at ETSI.

-WHAT ARE THE OBJECTIVES AND SCOPE OF THE 5TH mWT PLUGTESTS EVENT?
+WHAT WERE THE OBJECTIVES AND SCOPE OF THE 5TH mWT SDN PLUGTESTS EVENT?

-This edition of the Plugtests event will focus on proving the ability of Software Defined Networking (SDN) to operate from an end-to-end service point of view.
+This edition of the Plugtests event focused on proving the ability of Software Defined Networking (SDN) to operate from an end-to-end service point of view.

-Building upon the previous four editions, which focused primarily on hardware inventory and service use cases, this edition will also include basic performance monitoring and alarm/event reporting functionalities*.
+Building upon the previous four editions, which focused primarily on hardware inventory and service use cases, this edition included basic performance monitoring and alarm/event reporting functionalities*.

-The scope of the event covers four use cases:
+The scope of the event covered four use cases:

 Network and Service Auto-discovery Service Provisioning Performance Analysis & Prediction Smart Alarm Analysis & Fault Prediction.